zgstumpf/sumdigitsquared/README.md

 ```

 ## Results
-For integers in the 1 to 10K range, the string method is slightly faster.
-As the integer size increases past 10K, the math method is slightly faster.
-No significant difference between the methods was observed.
+In some test runs, for integers in the 1 to 10K range, the string method was slightly faster.
+As the integer size increases past 10K, the math method was consistently faster.
+Though the math method was usually faster, no significant difference between the methods was observed.
 Results are generalized and may vary between test runs.

 ![Results Graph](./SumDigitsSquaredGraph.png)